Wang-Yong2018/pgai/docs/pgai_rag_demo_why_customer_donot_like_pizza.md

 ## 3 Case Study: Enhancing Customer Satisfaction in a Virtual Pizza Shop

-As a business analyst, you want to know why recently sell order drops from customer feedback database recenly and delivery a business report for management improvment.
+As a business analyst, you want to know why recently sell order drops from customer feedback database recently and delivery a business report for management improvement.
 So, you give pgai a question by a SQL
 ```
 why customer do not like our pizza?
 ```